What is Gallbladder Removal Surgery?

 Cholecystectomy or gallbladder removal surgery is done using laparoscopic procedures.

-If any other complications outlined are caused by the gallbladder, the GI surgeon or the Gastro Surgeon surgically treats the complications and then proceeds to removes the gallbladder.
+If the gallbladder causes any of the other outlinedcomplications, the GI surgeon or the Gastro Surgeon surgically treats the complications and then proceeds to removes the gallbladder.

 Dr Maran on Gallbladder Removal Surgery